What is discrimination?

 Discrimination arising from disability will occur if the following three conditions are met:

-• a disabled person is treated unfavourably, that is, they are put at a disadvantage, even if this was not the intention;
+• A disabled person is treated unfavourably, that is, they are put at a disadvantage, even if this was not the intention;

-• the treatment cannot be justified by showing that it is ‘a proportionate means of achieving a legitimate aim’.
+• The treatment cannot be justified by showing that it is ‘a proportionate means of achieving a legitimate aim’.

 Racism